 Thank you!
 I am looking forward to further developing the department, in collaboration with other departments, faculty, and staff, as a hub for nurturing creativity in the JCU community.
 My aim is to deepen involvement with the local art ecosystem, creating more opportunities for dialog between students, their work, and the art world of Rome, while also promoting an international perspective.
-Expanding the program spatially—in terms of facilities—as well as access to equipment and technologies is important.
+Other important goals are expanding the program in terms of facilities and gaining access to equipment and technologies.

-In 10 years, I envision the department among the best English-speaking programs for Art and Design in Italy, attracting both international and local students.
-The program is becoming truly embedded within the community, through artist residencies, workshops, and exhibition opportunities, as examples.
+In ten years, I envision the department among the best English-speaking programs for Art and Design in Italy, attracting both international and local students.
+The program is becoming truly embedded within the community, through artist residencies, workshops, and exhibition opportunities.
 We are fortunate to already have internationally recognized artists and designers as faculty members, which allows students to build relationships with working practitioners within various disciplines.
 As the department grows, I foresee further expansion of the roster for an increasingly diverse, dynamic, and engaging faculty.

 What challenges do you foresee in your new role?